 “I am very excited to return to the Wabash Valley, where I spent the first two decades of my life, and to find it still has that sense of community and energy that I remember.
 It is especially gratifying to see how Rockville, in particular, has weathered the ups and downs of the last thirty years.
 It has faced the same changes and challenges as the rest of mid-America but has not lost its identity or vibrancy.
 I am deeply committed to working hard to protect and build on the warm relationship that has developed between Ivy Tech and the local community, “ said Mosele.

 Mosele has a daughter studying at Southwestern University in Georgetown, Texas.
 In his spare time he enjoys playing electric bass and fly fishing in the high mountain streams of Colorado.

 He succeeds Victor Fields, who retired in December.
 “I just can’t thank Vic enough for his years of services to the students he served at PCLC and his dedication to the community.
 He was instrumental in the Center’s development and largely responsible for its respected place in the community,” said Hankins.
 “We wish him the very best in retirement.”

 The PCLC provides a wide variety of general education courses to about 300 students per semester.
 The Center was established in 2005 through an Indiana Division of Workforce Development grant to retrain displaced workers.
-The Parke County Community Foundation and Ivy Tech were awarded a grant from the Lilly Endowment to build a new facility in 2006.
+Local leaders worked together to leverage that grant and seek additional funding for a sustainable learning center.
+The Parke County Community Foundation was awarded a CAPE grant from Lilly Endowment and worked in partnership with the local board and Ivy Tech to move into a new facility in 2006.
 That facility also serves as a community center for groups and activities, hosts a popular continuing education series and houses a WorkOne Center.
-For more information about Ivy Tech and the PCLC, call (765) 569-1065 or visit www.ivytech.edu/wabashvalley.
+For more information about Ivy Tech and the PCLC, call (765) 569-1065 or visit IvyTech.edu/WabashValley.